prave2342/infra-setup/README.md

   Exposes Traefik via an AWS Network Load Balancer (NLB) with Elastic IPs on ports 80, 443, and 8080.

 - **Deployment**
-  Deploys Traefik pods with dashboard, TLS termination, HTTP->HTTPS redirect, and Kubernetes CRD support.
+  Deploys Traefik pods with dashboard,HTTP->HTTPS redirect, and Kubernetes CRD support.

 - **Middleware**
   Redirects HTTP traffic to HTTPS.